Drill4J/agent-dotnet/README.md

 `HelloWorld.csproj` project requires .NET Core 3.1 SDK to be installed.
 If you have different version installed, change Target framework in the project properties.

-`HelloWorldFramework.csproj` project requires .NET Framework 4.x SDK to be installed.
+`HelloWorldFramework.csproj` project requires .NET Framework 4.7.2 SDK to be installed.
 If you have different version installed, change Target framework in the project properties.

+Note: You can run HelloWorld.csproj (set As StratUp Project) from the IDE and under debugger.
+The project defines necessary Environment variables under Debug page.

+# Running Drill dotNet agent

+Agent DLL binaries can be found under `./bin/$Platform/$Configuration/Drill4dotNet/Drill4dotNet.dll`, for example: `./bin/x64/Release/Drill4dotNet/Drill4dotNet.dll`

+Sample projects binaries can be found here:
+- `./bin/$Platform/$Configuration/HelloWorld/netcoreapp3.1/HelloWorld.exe`
+- `./bin/$Platform/$Configuration/HelloWorldFramework/HelloWorldFramework.exe`

+The current version just outputs information to the console window.

+- Start cmd.
+- Configure cmd window to keep a large amount of lines: System menu / Properties / Layout / Screen Buffer Size / Height = 9999 (maximum).
+- Run `./setruntimeenv.cmd` in the top repository folder to configure the environment for profiling.
+It can be run without elevation.
+The environment settings affect both .NET Core runtime and .NET Framework CLR, whichever is installed and will be running in this console.
+- Run a .NET application in the same console session, for example:
+    ```
+    dotnet.exe .\bin\x64\Release\HelloWorld\netcoreapp3.1\HelloWorld.dll
+    ```
+- The profiler prints to stdout the information about events from the target application executed in CLR.
+- You can redirect the output to a file, for example:
+    ```
+    .\bin\x64\Release\HelloWorldFramework\HelloWorldFramework.exe >profiling.log
+    ```

+In addition to `setruntimeenv.cmd`, you can register the COM DLL in the system using command `regsvr32.exe Drill4dotNet.dll`.
+To register/unregister, you need administrative privileges.

 # Limitations